 So I cut off the top of the dress and created a waistband so I could still wear the skirt.
 I love all of the colors in it.
 And when you analyze the different colors, it’s surprising how there are bright colors and more muted colors in it.
 Yet it seems to work!

 Since the skirt is floaty you might think you need to pair a tighter top with it if you follow the “style rules.”
 However, my casual summer outfits don’t usually incorporate “tight” items.

 This wrap top (which is a great deal and comes in different colors) has a little bit of “shaping” with the waist tie, yet it’s adjustable so I don’t have it tied tight.

 Personally, some wrap pieces end up being too low in the cleavage area for my comfort, but this one has a nice closure.
 And I love the floaty sleeves.

 Insider tip: If you do need more coverage with your wrap pieces, then the Halftees are a fabulous option.
 They give coverage where you need it but not the extra material around your belly.
 Here’s a blog showcasing many reasons to wear them.

 Even with my casual summer outfits, I feel the need to add in accessories.
 This v-neck top is perfect for a layered, delicate necklace like this.
 Since the outfit is so colorful, I thought I’d stick with metals for my necklace and earrings.
 I wear these Frannie & Elinor earrings quite a bit because they are the perfect neutral earrings since they have both silver and gold in them.

-I even added in a colorful scarf on my purse.
+I even added a colorful scarf to my purse.
 It may be too hot to tie a scarf around my neck in the summer, but tying it on purse handles is the next best option.